pareto-xyz/pareto-liquidation-sdk-v1/README.md

-# Pareto Liquidation SDK V1
+# Pareto Order Book Liquidation SDK V1

 **[Disclaimer: This repository is no longer maintained and is meant for primarily educational purposes.]**